jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 red: make it fail
 ^^^^^^^^^^^^^^^^^

-I will add a test for creating a list with a `for <https://docs.python.org/3/tutorial/controlflow.html?highlight=control%20flow#for-statements>`_ loop
+I add a test for creating a list with a `for <https://docs.python.org/3/tutorial/controlflow.html?highlight=control%20flow#for-statements>`_ loop

 .. code-block:: python